Andrew Keith, Lord Dingwall: Sweden

 In October 1571 Regent Mar provided Keith with a letter of recommendation to the King of Denmark, Frederick II, as a brave soldier.

 Andrew Keith married Elisabeth Birgersdotter of Grip, a first cousin once removed of John III, in 1574.
 She wrote to George Keith, 5th Earl Marischal in August 1584 thanking him for the help he had given them.
 They had a house in Stockholm, and ran a network of intelligence agents in Sweden.
 In 1583 he was sent as Swedish ambassador to England to resolve a dispute about relations with Russia.

 In 1584, he was back in Scotland.
 He was knighted and then created Lord Dingwall by James VI of Scotland.
 He was appointed keeper of the castle of Dingwall.
 He enjoyed the confidence of the politically ascendant James Stewart, Earl of Arran, who appreciated his efforts as a diplomat in Sweden and England.
 Arran arranged his peerage and sent him as ambassador to England in March 1584.
-The English ambassador in Scotland Robert Bowes understood that Arran and Dingwall had agreed to promote the marriage of James VI to the King of Sweden's daughter.
+The English ambassador in Scotland Robert Bowes the Jesuit William Holt understood that Arran and Dingwall had agreed to promote the marriage of James VI to the King of Sweden's daughter.

-In March 1586 he wrote to James Stewart, Earl of Arran from Västerås, sending his letters with John Anstruther, a brother of the Laird of Anstruther.
+In March 1586, Keith wrote to James Stewart, Earl of Arran from Västerås, sending his letters with John Anstruther, a brother of the Laird of Anstruther.
 He discussed their "secret purpose", a plan to marry James VI to a Swedish princess, Anna Vasa of Sweden, daughter of John III of Sweden and Catherine Jagiellon, who had recently converted to Lutheranism.
 The plan was likely to fail because of the objections of her mother's sister the Catholic Anna Jagiellon, Queen of Poland.
 Dingwall thought their scheme "should be put in oblivion."
 Anna Vasa never married and died in 1625.